lammps/lammps/doc/src/pair_mliap.rst

 This style is part of the MLIAP package.
 It is only enabled if LAMMPS was built with that package.
-In addition, building LAMMPS with the MLIAP package requires bulding LAMMPS with the SNAP package.
+In addition, building LAMMPS with the MLIAP package requires building LAMMPS with the SNAP package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands